Defaqto logoDefaqto 5 star rated Travel Insurance Comprehensive and Signature cover

 Things to do in Lisbon and Tagus Valley:

 Travel west along the coast and you’ll reach Estoril and Cascais, popular seaside resorts with wide sandy beaches to enjoy.
+Further along the Atlantic coast is Ericeira, a beach town with pretty whitewashed houses and fresh seafood aplenty.

 Lisbon is fabulous for foodies.
 The capital is full of great places to eat, serving modern Portuguese cuisine to typical tabernas serving petiscos (small tapas-style dishes) and cevicherias.
+Costa Azul (the blue coast) is home to mouthwatering seafood restaurants, golf courses and miles of beaches.

 This area also has two natural reserves.
 Sado Estuary Natural Reserve is a marshy wetland that is home to 250 bird species.
 Arrabida Natural Reserve is a hilly coastal park with hiking trails and sheltered coves perfect for snorkelling and diving*.